PabloCorso/elma-tcg/README.md

 A player is one of the people in the game.
 The active player is the player whose turn it is.
 The other players are nonactive players.

 #### Kuski
-Kuski cards are the ones that will help you earn points to win, theses are you soldiers in the game.
+Kuski cards are the ones that will help you earn points to win, these are you soldiers in the game.

 #### Level
 Level cards are added to a queue by Kuskis, were the first level on the queue is played as a battle.
 When a battle ends, the next level on the queue is played.
 Kuskis battle over levels in this way to earn points.